deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> Table 1 presents the success rate of different web agents on the WebArena benchmark, comparing their performance with and without policy optimization using world models.
+> This table presents the performance of various web agents on the WebArena benchmark, comparing their success rates with and without policy optimization, and showing the relative performance gains achieved through policy optimization.

 {{< table-caption >}}